-Mike Krause was appointed as the executive director of the Tennessee Higher Education Commission (THEC) and Tennessee Student Assistance Corporation (TSAC) by Governor Bill Haslam in August 2016.
+Mike Krause serves as the Executive Director of the Tennessee Higher Education Commission and Tennessee Student Assistance Corporation.

-Previously, Mike served as the assistant executive director at the Tennessee Higher Education Commission, leading a variety of initiatives within the Academic Affairs Division.
+Previously, Mike served as the Assistant Executive Director at the Tennessee Higher Education Commission.

 Chief of Staff and General Counsel